shipshapecode/website-nuxt/blog/posts/2019-11-15-shepherd-6-smaller-faster-tether.md

 ## Smaller Size

 Getting back to the point on overall size.
-For implementors of Shepherd, we find it important to make sure we're able to ship a library that adds only what is needed to provide the Tour API and allow engineers to create rich experiences with small impact on their application's performance.
-We think we've done quite a bit by reducing the overall bundle size down to `~15kb (min + gzip)` and removing any other dependecies other than Tether.
+For implementers of Shepherd, we find it important to make sure we're able to ship a library that adds only what is needed for the Tour API and allow engineers to create rich experiences with little impact to their application's performance.
+We think we've done quite a bit by reducing the overall bundle size down to `~15kb (min + gzip)` and removing all dependencies other than Tether.

 ## Website Update